Love Street (song): Critical reception

 Upon release, Morrison reported that he preferred "Love Street" over its A-side, "Hello, I Love You", which he said was surely not "one of our best".
 "Love Street" has been praised by many critics for its conventional style, with The Guardian ranking it as the 27th greatest Doors song.
 Rolling Stone critic Narendra Kusnur considered it one of Morrison's 10 most underrated songs, particularly praising his vocal performance.
 In an AllMusic review, critic Lindsay Planer called it a "spry and melodic ballad", while Crawdaddy music critic Paul Williams described it as "edgy, even visionary music."
 Some singled out its "baroque pop feel".

 Doors' drummer John Densmore described Ray Manzarek's solo during the bridge as "not flashy", but he expressed that it "gets me off every time because the phrasing is so strong, precise, and simultaneously relaxed."
 Planer also praised Ray Manzarek's keyboard playing as being "intricate and melodic" in the bridges but complains that Robby Krieger's "painfully understated and jazzy" guitar playing sometimes gets buried beneath the drums and keyboards.
 English musician David Bowie had cited "Love Street" as one of his all-time favorite songs.

+In Canada it charted just one week at #88 before it was replaced by "Hello, I Love You".